manar-nas/capstone-fsnd/README.md

 The first time you run the tests, omit the dropdb command.

-## API Reference befor authentication
+## API Reference
 ## Getting Started

-* Base URL: At presnt this app can only be run locally and is not hosted as a base URL.
-The backend app is hosted at default, ```http://127.0.0.1:5000/```, which is set as a proxy in the frontend configuration.
+* Base URL: This application can be run locally.
+The hosted version is at https://my-capstone-app.herokuapp.com.
-* Authentication: For test using a Postman collection with access tokens is provided for convenience (agency-postman-collection.postman_collection.json).
+* Authentication: For test using a Postman collection with access tokens is provided for convenience (agency.postman_collection.json).

 #### Error Handling